-- 4. Concurrent enrollment courses are available to accredited nonpublic high school students in the school district as long as they are residents of the DCSD. - The school board must annually approve courses to be made available for high school credit.
+- The school board must annually approve courses to be made available for high school credit.
 Comparable courses must not already be offered by the school district. - 6.
 No student may audit a concurrent enrollment course. - 7.
 No student may be charged tuition for a concurrent enrollment course.